13wonders/Simply-Macro/README.md

 # Simply Macro
-Simply Macro is a fork of Simply Love for SM5 with @MochitheDog's DDR game mode edits and additional edits to compensate for different simfile offset standards.
+Simply Macro is a fork of Simply Love for SM5 with MochitheDog's DDR game mode edits and additional edits to compensate for different simfile offset standards.

 ## Why?
 Step artists/simfile creators sync songs differently.
 Many sync to a null offset, whereas others sync to account for play on an ITG dedicab (+9 ms).
 Our primary objective here is to allow for play of both kinds of simfiles and songs without worrying about conforming every song to a single offset standard or using multiple StepMania setups.
 To accomplish this, Simply Macro sets StepMania's global offset each session based on whether you select DDR or ITG as your game mode.